raphrmx/graphql_openapi_codegen/example/README.md

 # Acme Shop API

-A runnable server generated from a nine-type GraphQL schema.
-Everything under `lib/` except `catalogue.dart` and the two resolver bodies was written by `graphql_openapi_codegen`.
+A runnable server generated from a schema of seven definitions.
+Everything under `lib/` except `catalogue.dart`, the two resolver bodies and the validator was written by `graphql_openapi_codegen`.

 ```bash
 dart pub get